Thomas Moran, The Mountain of the Holy Cross, 1875 7’x5′ Oil

 “…Over one of the largest and finest, the snow fields lay in the form of an immense cross, and by this it is known in all the mountain views of the territory.
 It is as if God has set His sign, His seal, His promise there–a beacon upon the very center and height of the Continent to all its people and all its generations…”

-Much of the Colorado Rockies were still terra incognita to “the land vaguely realizing westward” in the 1860s, and a report of something strange or miraculous was often followed by an expedition.
-The exact location of The Mountain of the Holy Cross was not known and was mismarked of what maps existed.
+Much of the Colorado Rockies were terra incognita to “the land vaguely realizing westward” in the 1860s, and a report of something strange or miraculous was often followed by an expedition.
+At the time the exact location of The Mountain of the Holy Cross was not known and was mismarked on the few maps that existed.
 In 1869 an expedition headed by Ferdinand Hayden under the auspices of the U.S. Geological Service set out to find and record the elusive mountain.
 A photographer William Henry Jackson was a member of the team.
 He made the first photograph of the Holy Cross from the summit of Notch Mountain to the east.

-Getting into position to take the photograph wasn’t a walk in the park or an easy shot.
-Nothing was in the days long before planes, trains, automobiles, cell-phones, GPS and digital cameras.
+Getting into position to take the photograph wasn’t a walk in the National Park or an easy shot.
+Nothing was in the days long before planes, trains, automobiles, cell phones, GPS, and digital cameras.
 W. H. Holmes, a member of “the Hayden Survey of the Territories, 1873” wrote up his memoir about the conditions of “The First Ascent of the Mountain of the Holy Cross” at a later date:

 “This was to be the field of our labors, and we set about the task of identifying such great landmarks as would be necessary to guide us in our future wanderings.
 An indefinite number of high, ragged ranges could be traced by their lines of lofty summits as far away to the north and south as the eye could reach.
 But one among all these summits caught the eye and fixed the attention.
 Far away to the westward, rose a lofty peak that bore aloft upon its dark face a great white cross, so perfect, so grand in proportions, that at a distance of sixty miles, it was plainly seen even with the naked eye.”